 - Newcastle v.
 Ford and Khan UKEAT/0358/13/MC (EAT) – Nicola successfully represented Mr Khan before the EAT, resisting Newcastle Council’s appeal against the finding that Mr Khan had been unfairly dismissed.
 The EAT accepted that there had been no procedural error by the ET and that the ET had not substituted its view for that of the employer.

 Her collective work has included acting for groups of Claimants in respect of failures to consult in accordance with Section 188 TULCRA, a test case for a group of Claimants in respect of the impact of a pre-TUPE transfer collective agreement, a multi-Claimant age discrimination case, two workforces in respect of their post TUPE transfer dismissals and numerous multi-claimant claims relating to contractual entitlements to wages and/or enhanced redundancy payments, often including TUPE-related issues.
-She is also involved in the holiday pay litigation.

 Her recent and upcoming cases of interest include: